akoidan/vue-webpack-typescript/README.md

 yarn start:test
 ```

-2. Open cypress debug mode.
-This mode means you can inspect the cypress UI directly in browser and your test could automatically run upon file save.
+2. Open cypress in debug mode.
+This mode means you can inspect the cypress UI directly in the browser and your test could automatically run upon file save.

 ```bash
 yarn run test:cypress:debug